-- Attach Lure-Lock cap and different size tips to write and outline with.
+- Attach Lure-Lock cap and different size tips to write an outline with.

 - Can be applied with brush, sponge or writer bottle.

 Low-Fire/No-Fire Piping Paste

 - Comes in white and black in 4 oz. jar the consistency of paste.

 - Satin finish.

 - Can be tinted with G series colors.
 When tinting remember you are adding color to a white base so you will end up with a pastel color.

 - Can be brushed on or piped on using our squeeze applicator bottles with tips attached.

 - Can be used as an outline.
 It is raised off the surface of the glass and creates a dam so that you can apply your color inside the areas and not go over your outline.

 - Can be used as a grout.
 Apply a thin (transparent) application to glass and then press frit, buffalo chips or any piece of glass into the paste and it will hold it in place.
-Because of the elasticity in the paste you can use different COEs on the same piece without fracturing when doing the grout technique.
+Because of the elasticity in the paste, you can use different COEs on the same piece without fracturing when doing the grouting technique.
 Test before doing a large piece.

 - Can be used on glass, fired ceramic surface, wood, paper, craft surfaces and more

-- Firing range is between 1380 to 1550 along with other glass colors.
+- The firing range is between 1380 to 1550 along with other glass colors.
 The hotter it is fired the shiner it becomes.

 - Paste cures or air dries in 24 hours when using on a non-fired surface.